FlyingPhantom/ps4-linux-tutorial/docs/revisions.md

 It can be found on late Fat models, but also on Slims and Pros.

 ### Baikal
-The third and final Southbridge, released very late into the console's lifespan, and the one with the least support.
-It doesn't have support for internal HDD installation, and is known to have issues, especially on PS4 Pros, but you may be able to get a working system.
+The third and final Southbridge, released very late into the console's lifespan, and the one with the most broken support.
+It does not have supprot for internal HDD installation, and is known to have issues with wifi and bluetooth especially on PS4 Pros, but you can get a working system now days as most of the drivers for Baikal have been added to the kernel source..

-This is because there are fewer people with Baikal PS4s, so there aren't many developers and testers.

 > [!TIP]
 > In a nutshell, the list from most to least supported is: